Beauty and Design Matter to Your Happiness

 Two very different visions of happiness.

 As much as you might sing the praises of a mid-century modern look, your friend may prefer a cozy hobbit-inspired cottage, and in either case, this is partly rooted in neurology and shaped and reinforced by our personalities, lifestyles, and perhaps more mysterious factors.
-There’s no need to argue over which is better because each of them reflects each of you.
+There’s no need to argue over which is better; each of them reflects each of you.

 “Have nothing in your houses that you do not know to be useful or believe to be beautiful.”